SPECIAL OFFER: - Limited Time Only!

 "Walnuts are also high in arginine, an amino acid that helps relax constricted blood vessels and improve blood flow," says Walter Willett, M.D., chairman of the department of nutrition at the Harvard School of Public Health and author of Eat, Drink and Be Healthy.
 Better circulation provides a steadier supply of nutrients to the skin, which can improve your complexion.
 (Think of how your skin looks after you get some mild exercise, which also helps improve blood flow.)
 Walnuts also contain the inflammation-fighting antioxidants vitamin E and selenium, which protect arteries from damage from free radicals.

 Enjoy nibbling on a handful of walnuts as a healthy snack instead of chips, or try toasting them on a baking sheet at 350 degrees for 10 minutes to enhance their flavor.
 (Shake the sheet occasionally and watch carefully to avoid burning.)
-Top a salad with chopped toasted walnuts, and for an extra omega-3 bite, drizzle your greens with delicious walnut oil.
+Top yogurt or a salad with chopped toasted walnuts, and for an extra omega-3 bite, drizzle your greens with delicious walnut oil.

 4. Munch a Bunch of Carrots.